About our characters.

 Our Company motto is: Pro Funii et Educatio ( terrible dog Latin for ‘for fun and education’ )

-In the 21st century I am a professional historian and costumed presenter with a clear DBS (the up-to-date CRB).
+In the 21st century I am a professional historian and costumed presenter with a children and adults PVG certificate.
 I have a 5 million pound public liability insurance and am a St John Ambulance trained First Aider .
 Elspeth is also a St John Ambulance trained First Aider and a former mental health care worker with a current PVG adults and children certificate.
-Our current qualifications are from a local Scottish training provider and from an HSE credited on-line training/qualification provider.
+We are both trained as Pre-hospital Care Medics FREC3 (aka enhanced first responder) through Xtreme Emergency Training.
 I am an accredited member of Tabulae

 I am available for evening presentations, full day events, weekends, festivals, week-long events, birthday parties or for school visits.
 I can give the presentations in a classroom, with a handful of props or outside with a fully furnished medieval camp, or a tented display of authentic military artefacts.

 I am, almost, infinitely adaptable and am very happy to prepare a specific presentation.